pnsaeta/p064/docs/FO-Delta.md

     0 & \text{otherwise}
     \end{cases}
 \end{equation}
+That is, they pick out the function of whatever they multiply in the integrand at the point(s) where they blow up.

 ### Normalization

 Before struggling to evaluate the integral, let's at least make a variable substitution to simplify the exponent.
 Let